Currently established in the UK, I have a background in digital communications and content strategy, specifically within arts organisations.

 I now use those years of audience-centric skills and reflexes in product development, always conscious of the value of frictionless designs and clear copy.

-Special interests include: food, media literacy, arts and technology, information design, podcasts, being crafty and hiking.
+Special interests include: food (always, even the adventurous kind), media literacy, arts and technology, podcasts, digital ethics, knitting and hikes.

 Learning by doing and learning by listening.

 Here's a quick view of people I look up to.

 I love having brilliant women as role models.

 On inclusive hiring, diversity in professional environments, general good tips:

 Stacy Marie Ishmael.
 Discovered on an episode of podcast Another Round, this former mobile editor at Buzzfeed New York has a great newsletter called Amazing Women.
 Expect advocacy for diversity in teams, general professional advice and great questions.